-Actuarial Assumptions - The total pension liability in the June 30, 2019 actuarial valuation was determined using the following actuarial assumptions:
+Actuarial Assumptions - The total pension liability in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions:

 Miscellaneous

-Valuation Date June 30, 2019
+Valuation Date June 30, 2020

-Measurement Date June 30, 2020
+Measurement Date June 30, 2021

 Actuarial Cost Method Entry-Age Normal

 Actuarial Assumptions:

 Discount Rate 7.15%

 Inflation 2.50%

-Payroll Growth 3.00%

-Projected Salary Increase 3.3% - 14.2%
+Projected Salary Increase Varies by Entry Age and Service

 Investment Rate of Return 7.15%

+Mortality Derived using CalPERS' Membership

+• Data for all funds

-The underlying mortality assumptions and all other actuarial assumptions used in the June 30, 2018 valuation were based on the results of a January 2017 actuarial experience study for the period 2014 to 2017.
+The underlying mortality assumptions and all other actuarial assumptions used in the June 30, 2021 valuation were based on the results of a January 2020 actuarial experience study for the period 1997 to 2015.
 Further details of the Experience Study can found on the CalPERS website.